Iqbolshoh/php-click-payment/README.md

 );
 ```

+This structure can be modified to suit your application's specific requirements.
+Ensure all payments are properly recorded in this table to track transactions.

+---

 ## Features

 - Secure integration with Click payment.
 - Simple database setup and configuration.
 - Modular scripts for preparation, redirection, and completion.

 ## Technologies Used
 <div style="display: flex; flex-wrap: wrap; gap: 5px;">